-Here are some of the frequently asked questions related to DUI that our Pittsburgh criminal defense attorneys have answered:
+Here are some commonly asked questions about DUI that our Washington PA criminal attorneys have answered:

 What do the Police Watch for When Looking for Drunk Drivers?

-The police will first look for physical indications of excessive intoxication.
-These include fumbling while searching for your license, a smell of alcohol on your breath and in the vehicle, bloodshot eyes, slurred speech, and general disorientation.
-They may also talk to you to judge if you can comprehend their questions and reply accordingly.
-They may ask you to step out of the vehicle to see if you sway or seem uneasy on your feet.
+Once you’re pulled over, the police will first look for physical signs of excessive intoxication.
+These signs may include fumbling while searching for your license, the smell of alcohol on your breath or in the vehicle, bloodshot eyes, slurred speech, and general disorientation.
+They may also engage in conversation with you to assess your ability to comprehend their questions and respond accordingly.
+In certain instances, they may ask you to step out of the vehicle to observe if you sway or appear unsteady on your feet.

 What do I Say if the Police ask Whether I Have Been Drinking?

 It is crucial never to admit to having consumed alcohol when asked by the police, as anything you say can be taken out of context and used against you during a trial.
 The best course of action is to refrain from giving any statements until your Washington PA criminal lawyer is present.
 If the police continue to question you, politely decline to answer and request to contact your Washington PA DUI attorney.
 It is important to avoid engaging in any form of confrontation with the officer, even if they attempt to arrest you, and to steer clear of behavior that may provoke their anger.

 Does a Field Sobriety Test Affect the Charges, Should I Take the Test?